vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 Now we will add the next step in our pipeline, which is **trimming and filtering the low quality reads**.
 For this process, we will use the tool `trimmomatic`.

-The `fastqc.nf` script was extended with the trimmomatic process and is available in `trimmomatic.nf`.
+The `fastqc.nf` script was extended with the trimmomatic process and is available in `exercises/03_first_pipeline/trimmomatic.nf`.
 - A number of parameters have been added related to the trimmomatic process
 - The process `trimmomatic` with its inputs and outputs and the script has been created
 - The `workflow` now also contains the process trimmomatic, called as a function